-Busy Bees at Heritage Parc features beautifully designed open plan rooms and a spacious outdoor setting that is positioned serenely lakeside and includes designated play spaces, sandpits nestled amongst a natural setting where children are encouraged to ignite their curiosities and sense of discovery.
+Busy Bees at Heritage Parc features beautifully designed open plan rooms and a spacious outdoor setting that is positioned serenely lakeside, with designated play spaces and sandpits nestled amongst a natural setting where children are encouraged to ignite their curiosities and sense of discovery.

 Laura Redding has been appointed as Service Manager and brings with her 8 years of commitment and experience in early learning.
 Laura is supported by a team of ten teaching practitioners with the Service offering 94 spaces for children.
 Conveniently located in the heart of Heritage Parc on Grand Parade, the Service was developed to ensure that children are being provided with exciting opportunities and challenges for them to play and grow in an innovative and stimulating environment where their individuality can be nurtured by dedicated educators.

 Busy Bees at Heritage Parc encomppases an innovative approach which is based on the discovery and exploration of respectful relationships with children.
 We follow this philosophy and offer children uninterrupted time for play, plenty of freedom, a calm and relaxed environment, cooperative relationships, and our full attention.

 We’ve developed the Busy Bees learning program with the help of childcare specialists, curriculum experts and Early Years Advisors at our Centre Support Office.

 It’s filled with unique and stimulating activities you won’t find anywhere else!

 Quality early learning does more than just prepare children to become eager school students – it builds resilience, vital social skills and independence.

 At Busy Bees at Heritage Parc your child will benefit from: